Hagop Kazazian Pasha: Posts and awards

 Abdul Hamid II appointed Kazazian as the Director of the Privy Treasury in 1879, and as Minister the following year, when the Privy Treasury was re-organized as a ministry.
 Under Kazazian, the Privy Treasury was greatly reformed, expenditures were cut, and the income of the treasury improved significantly with building of numerous railways and the anticipation of oil revenues from Mesopotamia.
 In 1887, he was appointed as the Minister of Finance, holding both posts simultaneously.
 Carrying out reforms and expenditure cuts in the Finance Ministry, Kazazian was opposed in his measures, which prompted him to offer his resignation.
 The sultan refused the resignation and supported Kazazian in his reform attempts.
 As Minister of Finance, Kazazian showed great ability at raising Ottoman loans and easing payment of its debts.

 An influential man in his time, Kazazian interceded successfully on behalf of Sarkis Balyan, a famed architect who had been exiled to France because of political accusations.
 Kazazian also served as a member of the Armenian National Assembly, which was established in 1863 and regulated the temporal matters of the Armenian population of the Ottoman Empire under the Millet system.

 Kazazian was given the title of Pasha, an honorific reserved for the highest elite of the Empire, as well as a number of decorations by the sultan with whom he was a favorite.
 He was also awarded the Order of St. Gregory the Great by Pope Pius IX.

 Death and afterward

-Famed at the time for his loyalty to Sultan Abdul Hamid II, he received a state funeral after he died in 1891 from a horse-riding accident on the grounds of Kalender Kasrı while riding a horse that had been a gift from the sultan.
+Famed at the time for his loyalty to Sultan Abdul Hamid II, he received a state funeral after he died in 1891 on the grounds of Kalender Kasrı in an accident while riding a horse that had been a gift from the sultan.
 Kazazian Pasha was succeeded as the Minister of the Privy Treasury by two other Armenians, Mikael Portukal Pasha, who served until 1897 and was, in turn, succeeded by Ohannes Pasha.